xuankimtran/docs-1/pages/katalon-analytics/docs/kt-noti-email.md

 description:
 ---

-Katalon TestOps sends Notification Emails to help you keep track of scheduled test executions.
-You can receive Notification Emails when test resutls are uploaded to Katalon TestOps.
+Katalon TestOps sends notification emails to help you keep track of scheduled test executions.
+You can receive notification emails when test resutls are uploaded to Katalon TestOps.

 > Requirements:
 >
 > You have enabled TestOps integration in Katalon Studio.
 See: [Katalon Studio Integration](https://docs.katalon.com/katalon-studio/docs/katalon-analytics-beta-integration.html).

-By default, you receive the following Notifications Emails:
+By default, you receive the following notification emails:

 * Notifications on failed test runs that are uploaded to Katalon TestOps.
 * Weekly reports based on your testing activities.